Nov. 26, 2012

 The Owls play the defending national champions for the first time since Dec.
 28, 2001, a 72-61 victory over Notre Dame at Autry Court

-Jessica Kuster was named C-USA Preseason Player of the Year, and faces Houston native Brittney Griner, who was named Big 12 Preseason Player of the Year
+Jessica Kuster was named C-USA Preseason Player of the Year, and faces Houston native Brittney Griner, who was named Big 12 Preseason Player of the Year in this game.

 The Owls begin a seven game-homestand that spans from Nov.
 27 to Dec.
 30. Rice plays 12 of its next 13 games in the state of Texas.